 A great cruising longboard and a top mount is the Quest Super Cruiser.
-With over 1100 reviews, you will not be disappointed.

 Drop Through Longboards – As the name might suggest, the trucks are mounted through the longboard deck in the drop through configuration.
 This means that baseplate of the truck sits above the deck while the rest of the longboard truck is below.
-This creates a stable board for beginners and also helps you push the board farther because the longboard is closer to the ground.
+This creates a stable board for beginners and also helps you push the board further because the longboard is closer to the ground.

 This style is great for long distance commuting, downhill and freeriding.
 My first longboard was a drop through longboard and I think it still remains the perfect mix of stability and speed for beginners.

 My first longboard and a great drop through longboard is the Atom Drop Through Longboard.